DisCo: Distilled Student Models Co-training for Semi-supervised Text Mining: Experimental Results

-\subsubsection{Model Efficiency}
+\subsection{Model Efficiency}

-As shown in Table~\ref{model_efficiency}, compared with the teacher BERT\(_{\rm BASE}\), all 4-layer student models give faster inference time, by speeding up the inference by 4.52\(\times\)-4.80\(\times\) for the two tasks.
+As shown in Table~\ref{model_efficiency}, compared with the teacher BERT\(_{\rm BASE}\), all 4-layer student models give faster inference time by speeding up the inference by 4.80\(\times\)-7.52\(\times\) for the two tasks.
 FLiText is slightly faster than the smaller model generated \SystemName.
 This is because FLiText uses a convolutional network while our student models use BERT with multi-head self-attention.
-The lower computational complexity of convolutional networks~\footnote{The 1D-CNN requires \(O(k\times n\times d)\) operations used by FLiText.
+The lower computational complexity of convolutional networks\footnote{The 1D-CNN requires \(O(k\times n\times d)\) operations used by FLiText.
 In contrast, the multi-head self-attention mechanism of BERT requires \(O(n^{2}\times d + n\times d^{2})\) operations, where \(n\) is the sequence length, \(d\) is the representation dimension, \(k\) is the kernel size of convolutions.}.
-However, despite the FLiText-model having more parameters, it gives worse performance (about 3.04\% accuracy defects on average) in text classification tasks compared to the smaller student model generated by \SystemName in Table~\ref{main_text_classification}.
+However, despite the FLiText having more parameters, it gives worse performance (about 3.04\% accuracy defects on average), as shown in Table~\ref{main_text_classification}.